National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 On January 30, 2018, we published a final rule listing the oceanic whitetip shark as threatened under the Endangered Species Act (ESA) (83 FR 4153).
 The final listing rule describes the background of the listing action for the species and provides a summary of our conclusions regarding its status.
 For additional background and a summary of natural history and threats to the species, the reader is referred to the status review report and final listing rule (available at https://www.fisheries.noaa.gov/species/oceanic-whitetip-shark).

-NMFS is required by section 4(f) of the ESA to develop and implement recovery plans for the conservation and survival of federally listed species unless the Secretary finds that such a plan will not promote the conservation of the species.
-Recovery means that listed species and their ecosystems are restored, and their future secured, so that the protections of the ESA are no longer necessary.
+NMFS is required by section 4(f) of the ESA to develop and implement recovery plans for the conservation and Start Printed Page 55144survival of federally listed species unless the Secretary finds that such a plan will not promote the conservation of the species.
+Recovery means improvement in the status of the species to the point at which the protections of the ESA are no longer necessary.
 The ESA specifies that recovery plans are to include (1) a description of site-specific management actions necessary to achieve the plan's goals for the conservation and survival of the species; (2) objective, measurable criteria which, when met, would result in the species being removed from the list; and (3) estimates of the time and costs required to carry out the actions and achieve the plan's conservation goals.
 Under section 4(f) of the ESA, public notice and an opportunity for public review and comment are also provided during recovery plan development.
 This notice and request for information serves as the first public notice and opportunity for public input early in the process.
 Once a recovery plan has been drafted, it will be announced in the Federal Register and available on our website (see ADDRESSES section) for public review and comment before being finalized.

 Recovery Planning Workshop Announcement

-From April 23 through 24, 2019, NMFS will hold a workshop at the Ohana Waikiki East Hotel in Honolulu, HI to help inform our recovery planning for the oceanic whitetip shark (see DATES section).
+From November 13 through 14, 2019, NMFS will hold a workshop at the Florida International University Biscayne Bay Campus in Miami, FL to help inform our recovery planning for the oceanic whitetip shark (see DATES section).
 We are inviting experts in specific topic areas, including the species' biology/ecology, threats to the species and the species' habitat, and the recovery planning process itself.
 These experts will help us to identify potential actions to address the threats to the species, identify gaps in knowledge and associated research needs, as well as begin developing recovery criteria for the species.
 In particular, this workshop will focus on addressing threats related to commercial fisheries interactions.
 Identified experts include representatives of Federal and state agencies, scientific experts, individuals from conservation partners and nongovernmental organizations, and commercial and recreational fishermen.
 Information received at the workshop may be used to inform the development of other conservation decisions and actions, including the designation of critical habitat.

 NMFS will provide a moderator to manage the workshop as well as a note taker to document input received.
 We are seeking facts and information; we will not be asking for consensus recommendations on how to recover the oceanic whitetip shark.
 During the workshop, there will also be a time-limited question and answer period during which attendees may ask NMFS about information presented.
 NMFS will prepare a summary of the workshop, noting the main points raised by the panelists and registered speakers.

-- April 24 will focus on recovery criteria and actions related to commercial fisheries interactions, research to fill in data gaps, and other needs.
+- November 14 will focus on recovery actions related to commercial fisheries interactions, research to fill in data gaps, international coordination, outreach and education, and any other needs.

 Request for Information